 How Long Do Alternators Last Plus Maintenance Tips

 The alternator is an auto part that needs your regular attention since if it goes out, you may not be able to start your engine.
 If your alternator is failing, there’s a good chance that you’ll need to replace it.
-Learn how long do alternators last, what affects its lifespan, when to replace it and other maintenance tips.
+Learn how long alternators last, what affects their lifespan, when to replace them, and other maintenance tips.

 An alternator produces alternating current (AC) as opposed to the generator on older vehicles, which produces direct current (DC), hence its name.
 Cars with an alternator use a diode pack to convert the AC power to DC power, which is what the car’s electrical system components require to operate.